duartemendes/aws-sam-api-proxy/README.md

 ### Running multiple APIs

-If you pretend to run multiple APIs, the only detail to take in consideration is the port you run your server on.
+If you want to **run multiple APIs**, the only detail to take in consideration is the port you choose to run your server on.

 Why?
 All containers created by this tool will expose a port that is based on the server port.